letelescope/ascom-flat-panel/README.md

 #### Upload the firware

-1. Open the file [firmware source file](./firmware/fffpv1_firmware/fffpv1_firmware.ino)from the Arduino IDE.
+1. Open the file [firmware source file](./firmware/fffpv1_firmware/fffpv1_firmware.ino) from the Arduino IDE.

 2. Connect the board via US.